Medical Billing Lead Generation

 I’ve had other billing companies tell me they want national exposure.
 My first response is, why focus on national?
 What’s wrong with your local or regional market?
 Have you saturated your local market to the point where you can’t grow anymore?
 I doubt it.
 And what does “exposure” even mean?
-Are you trying to generate leads, or is it more about branding and awareness?
+Are you trying to generate leads, or is it more about branding in medical billing and awareness?
 Again, how does this relate to your bottom line?
 Wouldn’t it be more cost-effective to focus on nearby markets where you already have a presence, rather than far-off regions?

 Fear of Missing Out (FOMO) at Trade Shows